Savage Skies: Development

-Formerly Savage Skies was developed and had been set for release as Ozzy’s Black Skies, complete with an endorsement from Black Sabbath front man Ozzy Osbourne.
-The game used to feature Ozzy's imagery and tracks as well as voice acting.
-Ozzy's Black Skies was in development on the PlayStation 2, Xbox and Windows built on the multi-platform RFEngine, based on open-source OpenSpace 3D, named after the cancelled game "Red Fury" from the developer Interactive Magic in 1999.
-PC version support DirectX 8.
+Savage Skies was initially developed and set for release as Ozzy's Black Skies, complete with an endorsement from Black Sabbath front man Ozzy Osbourne.
+The game was going to feature Ozzy's imagery and tracks as well as voice acting, and was planned to be released on the PlayStation 2, Xbox and Windows built on the multi-platform RFEngine, based on the open-source OpenSpace 3D and named after the cancelled game "Red Fury" from the developer Interactive Magic in 1999.

-At early stage of development the first an last iRock gaming product was announced on 25 July 2000 under working title Ozzy's Savage Skies, which eventually was reused for final version.
+The game—which eventually became iRock's sole product—was announced on 25 July 2000, which eventually was reused for final version.
 PC and PS2 versions of Ozzy's Black Skies was presented at E3 2001, at the iRock booth.
 At Ozzfest in summer 2001, audience were treated to a preview of the game before performance of festival headliners Black Sabbath.
 In the 17 July 2001 iRock developers got backstage pass at Ozzfest in Charlotte, Verizon Wireless Amphitheatre.
 People had a chance to play in demo game and buy Tour Program book at Ozzfest's tent "Village of the Damned" with Ozzy's Black Skies promo poster on back cover.

 By the original concept, each of three playable factions based on Ozzy's three real life and music career periods divided by decades.
 The 1970s represents Ozzy's youth and music formed by horror films in the Pariah realm, consisting of summoned monsters and undead people which were slain under Mortalvis' revenge, who was banished from the Fraewyn empire with other outcasts and criminal elements.
-The 1980s refers to Ozzy's "madman" public image and werewolf likeness on "Bark At The Moon" album cover which embodied in the Chrysalis collective, a scientific kingdom that using alchemy for mutating creatures and warriors.
+The 1980s refers to Ozzy's "madman" public image and werewolf likeness on "Bark at the Moon" album cover which embodied in the Chrysalis collective, a scientific kingdom that using alchemy for mutating creatures and warriors.
 And in the 1990s Ozzy reinvented himself as a family man figure that was inserted in Virtwyn kingdom, founded on principles of strength and nobility that tamed beasts from natural world.